saoirse-defi/milestone2-vanilla/README.md

 #### Bandcamp Player (Soundtrack)

-At the start screen, the user is able to choose their soundtrack from an embedded bandcamp playlist.
+At the start screen, the user is able to choose their soundtrack from an embedded Bandcamp playlist.
 All backing tracks have been produced by DJ Green.
 Expressed permission has been given for the use of all audio used in this project.

 #### Gate Destruction Effect

-This sound effect was custom made to provide the user with aural feedback whenever a gate is successfully destroyed.
+This sound effect was custom-made to provide the user with aural feedback whenever a gate is successfully destroyed.

 #### Bandcamp Embedded Player

-This element is only visible on the start screen and dissapears once playing the game.
-It allows the user to choose from several different tracks, adding another level of user customisation.
+This element is only visible on the start screen and disappears once playing the game.
+It allows the user to choose from several tracks, adding another level of user customisation.

 ### Implementation